-Selina Robinson was elected as the MLA for Coquitlam-Maillardville in 2013 and re-elected in 2017.
-She now serves as the Minister of Municipal Affairs and Housing and Minister responsible for TransLink.
+Selina Robinson was elected as the MLA for Coquitlam-Maillardville in 2013, 2017 and 2020.
+She is the Minister of Post-Secondary Education and Future Skills, and previously served as Minister of Finance, Minister of Municipal Affairs and Housing and Minister of Citizens’ Services.

-Selina once served as the Official Opposition spokesperson for mental health and addictions, seniors, local government and sports.
+Selina served as the Official Opposition critic for mental health and addictions, seniors, local government and sports.

-A former city councillor, Selina served the City of Coquitlam for two terms (2008-2013) where she advocated for the rights of taxpayers, fought to protect the health of children and families by introducing a local ban on cosmetic pesticides, and worked to improve access for people with disabilities as chair of the Coquitlam Universal Access-Ability Advisory Committee.
+As a former city councillor, Selina fought to protect the health of children and families by introducing a local ban on cosmetic pesticides and worked to improve access for people with disabilities as chair of the Coquitlam Universal Access-Ability Advisory Committee.

-Prior to being elected Selina had a home-based family therapy practice, was the Director of Development for SHARE Family and Community Services and was a Counselling Instructor and Program Developer at the University of British Columbia’s Life and Learning Centre and at Vancouver Community College.
-Selina has a B.A. (hon) and an M.A. from Simon Fraser University.
-Selina and her husband Dan live in the Ranch Park neighbourhood of Coquitlam-Maillardville where they raised their now adult children, Aaron and Leya.
+Prior to being elected, Selina had a home-based family therapy practice, was the Director of Development for SHARE Family and Community Services and was a Counselling Instructor and Program Developer at the University of British Columbia’s Life and Learning Centre and Vancouver Community College.

-For the past 8 years Selina and her husband Dan have participated in the annual Ride to Conquer Cancer with team Way Hey!
-Hey!
+As a cancer survivor, Selina does the annual Ride to Conquer Cancer alongside her husband and they have raised more than $500,000 with team Way Hey!
+Hey!.
 When she is not working or training for the ride Selina can be found in her garden or in a kayak.

 Wherever she is, and wherever her current engagement takes her, Selina has a passion for strengthening people and communities.
 Selina believes that by building on our individual and collective strengths and resources we are more resilient and more successful as individuals, families and communities.